 As stated, since the HIPAA Privacy act requires that certain precautions are taken to safeguard health information, there are specific actions that your company can do to help keep your company compliant.
 For example, practices must prevent prohibited uses and disclosures of health information.
 This includes the secured disposal of information as well.
-Easy things that companies can implement into security practices include not allowing sensitive information to be shared with all employees, sensitive information is shared on a need by need basis and for a certain amount of time.
-If sensitive information is on a computer program, be sure to close down the program when not in use and only allow access to the program through a security measure such as a password.
-Email of sensitive information should be limited and only used when absolutely necessary, never share passwords among employees and make sure that all computers are properly secured and up to date with anti-virus screening and firewalls.
+Easy things that companies can implement into security practices include not allowing sensitive information to be shared with all employees.
+Confidential information is shared on a need by need basis and for a certain amount of time.
+If raw data is on a computer program, be sure to close down the program when not in use and only allow access to the program through a security measure such as a password.
+Email of sensitive information should be limited and only used when necessary, never share passwords among employees and make sure that all computers are properly secured and up to date with anti-virus screening and firewalls.

 Finally, information disposal needs to be secure as well.
 Sensitive health information that has been stored on computers is still present on the computer even after files have been deleted.
 This means that data from clients or employees long ago can always resurface and fall into the wrong hands.
 To keep your company compliant with HIPAA, it is vital to engage in secure data destruction.